mediafly/extensions-documentation/extensions.md

 ## Other useful information

 ### Stopping rubber band effects
-Since Interactives are embedded web pages, on some (particularly iOS) devices they tend to have a “rubber band” effect.
-E.g. if touch-and-hold a part of the Interactive, then drag it, the entire screen will follow your finger, then "snap back" after you let go.
-This does not feel appropriate for an Interactive, as users want the look and feel to be more native.
+Since Extensions are embedded web pages, on some (particularly iOS) devices they tend to have a “rubber band” effect.
+E.g. if touch-and-hold a part of the Extension, then drag it, the entire screen will follow your finger, then "snap back" after you let go.
+This does not feel appropriate for an Extension, as users want the look and feel to be more native.

 To address this, we recommend using [Hammer.js](http://eightmedia.github.io/hammer.js/), a mobile-focused touch gesture library.

-We have created a detailed example within Mediafly Interactives Tools and Examples that demonstrates this, [here](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples/src/tip/examples/Swipe/app/?at=default).
+We have created a detailed example within Mediafly Extensions Tools and Examples that demonstrates this, [here](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples/src/tip/examples/Swipe/app/?at=default).

 ### Smoother scrolling
 By default, iOS scrolling in the UIWebView is exactly controlled by your finger.
 You can drag the web view down and up, but you cannot "throw" the page in a direction.
 Furthermore, if you have a lot of large images on the page, scrolling can become choppy.

 To alleviate this, consider implementing ```-webkit-overflow-scrolling: touch``` on your DOM nodes that handle scrolling.
 When set to touch, UIWebView uses native-style scrolling on your node.

-### Invoking an Interactive with parameters (iOS)
+### Invoking an Extension with parameters (iOS)
 iOS support invocation URLS.
 An item can be linked to using these URLs.

 Example: [onmediafly://9cf282320e6340ee8b830e5376d54531product265958?param1=1&param2=2](onmediafly://9cf282320e6340ee8b830e5376d54531product265958?param1=1&param2=)

 This URL has the following format: [mcode]://[id]?[params...]

-The iOS app will pass all supplied params to the Interactive and the Interactive can retrieve them using JavaScript `window.location.search`.
+The iOS app will pass all supplied params to the Extension and the Extension can retrieve them using JavaScript `window.location.search`.

 ----------